michellundell/15a-final-assignment/README.md

 ### 8. Create flag to the program that specify that a test of classes and other code in the program.
 It should print what tests are done and if they pass on stdout.
 If all tests pass the program should return 0, else -1.

-## Fork the https://github.com/michellundell/14a repository and update the final-assignment.txt file
-Then make a pull-request and I can start evaluating your system.